Aeroluna/LunaCoopMod/README.md

 - Added 50% spell reduction to all Royal Guards.

 Nobody likes having their elite units Yamato'd to death, this should help their survivability against unpreventable bursts of damage.

+- Reworked Aegis Guard's Aegis Barrier passive from granting a 300 damage absorb to granting 300 shields.

+Makes it possible to track the Shield on the unit info panel.
+Will now interact with things like EMPs and Shield Batteries.

 - Adjusted Labryinth Cloak tooltip to be more accurate.
 - Fixed a bug where after researching Scatter Veil, Imperial Intercessor's shield icon tooltip would say "Unknown".